 Remarketing is the process of targeting your site visitors with carefully crafted messages and content, based on the actions they took or failed to take on your website.
 It allows you to identify people who have shown an interest in your products or content and continue marketing to them after they have left your website.

 By collecting information about your site visitors, including the content they showed interest in whilst browsing your site, you can create targeted remarketing campaigns that drive them back to your website and encourage them to make that all important conversion and improve the website by the use of search engine optimization, since there are many quality SEO services online.
+We consulted a NYC SEO expert, Kevin Dhimitri.
+His audit and services helped us improve our marketing strategy.

 Rather than simply shouting your marketing messages at prospective customers, remarketing helps you to craft well-targeted messages that are of importance and interest to them.